-We asked Indiana University Professor Kristoph Kleiner, an assistant professor of finance at IU’s renowned Kelley School of Business, to help us evaluate Ramsey’s baby steps.
+We asked Indiana University Professor Kristoph Kleiner, an assistant professor of finance at IU’s Kelley School of Business, to help us evaluate Ramsey’s baby steps.

-He doesn’t agree with all of them.
+Though he said Ramsey offers some positive ideas, he doesn’t agree with all of them.

 Ramsey is a folksy character and media celebrity on 500 radio stations, a self-made millionaire who takes a strict Christian-themed, character-based approach to debt problems.

-Baby Step 1: Save $1,000 to Start an Emergency Fund
+Baby Step 1: Save $1,000 in an Emergency Fund

-“This should be a rule for everyone,” he said.
+“This should be a rule for everyone,” Kleiner said.
 “Half of Americans don’t have the resources to pay off a $400 unexpected expense.
 By saving and placing that money in a separate account, you can be ready for that expense when the time comes.”

 “Here’s where I agree,” he said.
 “Paying off a single debt is better than partially paying off several debts.”

-But “Here’s where I disagree,” he adds.
-“Sometimes interest rates matter.
-Some borrowing is very costly, like pay-day loans.
-If you regularly depend on pay-day loans to cover your bills, be sure to pay this debt first.”
+“Sometimes interest rates matter,” he said.
+“Some borrowing is very costly, like payday loans.
+If you regularly depend on payday loans to cover your bills, be sure to pay this debt first.”

 Baby Step 3: Save 3 to 6 Months of Expenses for Emergencies

 “We never know what the future will entail,” he said, “so it’s always a good idea to be prepared for bad luck.”

-Other financial experts say Ramsey’s approach of saving more for a rainy day is silly when, for instance, you could be investing the money into a no-brainer employer match 401K.
+Some financial experts say Ramsey’s approach of saving more for a rainy day is silly when, for instance, you could be investing the money into a no-brainer employer match 401K.

-You’ll have to decide what feels right to you.
+Deciding the best approach is a personal decision.
 The most common criticism of Ramsey’s “Baby Steps” is they’re too rigid, like the Ten Commandments, too one-size-fits-all.

 Baby Step 4: Invest 15% of Your Household Income into Roth IRAs and Pre-Tax Retirement Funds

-“Start by investing enough in your company 401(k) plan to receive the full employer match.
-Then invest the rest into Roth IRAs, one for you and one for your spouse if you’re married.”
+“Start by investing enough in your company 401(k) plan to receive the full employer match,” he said.
+“Then invest the rest into Roth IRAs, one for you and one for your spouse if you’re married.”